shapeintheglass/DynamicChatIntegration/README.md

 ## Permissions

-To only allow trusted users to run the underlying commands, set `"RestrictDebugCommandsToAllowedUsers": true` and define allowed users by their username in `"DebugCommandsAllowedUsers"`.
+To only allow trusted users to run the non-custom commands, set `"RestrictDebugCommandsToAllowedUsers": true` and define allowed users by their username in `"DebugCommandsAllowedUsers"`.

+This only applies to default underlying commands such as `!ini foo=bar`, but not to custom created commands like `!foobar`.

 Example:
 ```